 Accuplacer Reading and Sentence skills scores never expire, but math scores expire after 4 terms.
 Also if you have not had a math class within 4 terms and would like to take another math class you will also need to test.

 Placement Testing Information

 Note: You are STRONGLY encouraged to review Math before testing.
 View this 8 minute video for general information regarding the Math placement test.
 If you have questions about the Math Placement Prep online review site, please contact the Math Division.
 The information in this video may help you from having to retest an additional time.
 It's best to study without a calculator, as you are not allowed to use one for most math testing.
 You may also review by completing practice problems in the Math Placement Prep online review site.
 Once there, login to Moodle, or if you do not have Moodle access, use this review site instead.
 There you will also find resources to help you prepare for the Math tests.
-You can also use the Math Review Sheets to score the best you can.
+You can also use the Math Review Sheets and Resources to score the best you can.

 When should I take placement tests as a new student to Lane?

 - If you are a new student to Lane, please make sure you start at the "Steps to Enroll."
 If you are out of the Lane area, but still plan to attend Lane Community College you will need to test on site.
 Please call and we will discuss scheduling for testing and the manatory advising on campus.

 - If you are wanting to take online classes please contact a college/university near you to proctor your test.
 Contact our office with this information so that you can test there.

 - If you are a new student you MUST take all three tests, reading, writing and the math test.